acherrera/anthony-herrera/content/posts/recipes/Instant Pot/Healthy Chicken Tikka Masala.md

 # Instant Pot Chicken Tikka Masala

 A healthy, easy version of authentic Indian chicken tikka masala made quick in the pressure cooker.
 Not too spicy, ultra creamy, filled with flavor, and great leftover too!

+For a even more healthy version with more veggies, see [[Paneer Veggie Tikka Masala]]

 ### Info
 Prep: 10 mins